 For four years, the party fiercely opposed Santos and the country’s ongoing peace process.

-The senior politician was able to return to power in 2018 when Uribe put forth Duque as his candidate, defeated the unpopular former mayor of Bogota, Gustavo Petro, and Trujillo was appointed foreign minister.
+The senior politician was able to return to power in 2018 when Uribe put forth Duque as his candidate, defeated the unpopular former mayor of Bogota, Gustavo Petro, and Trujillo was initially appointed foreign minister.